Shopify/polaris/src/components/Thumbnail/README.md

 ### Thumbnail with component source

-Use when a thumbnail uses a component inside of it.
+Use to render an icon inside of thumbnail.

 ```jsx
 <Thumbnail source={NoteMinor} size="large" alt="Small document" />